-- Port taxes on cruises.
+- Port taxes for cruises.

 - Room taxes for hotel stays.

-Caution about Additional Taxes on Vacation Prizes
+Caution about Vacation Prizes and Scams

 Does This Mean You Shouldn't Enter to Win Free Trips?